elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 The database for Platform.Repo has been created
 ```

-Nice!
-That means we have successfully created our Phoenix application, compiled
+We have successfully created our Phoenix application, compiled it, and set up
-it, and set up our database.
+our database.

 ## Running the Server